 Spinal Cord Compression

-The spinal cord is a bundle of nerves, located within the bones of the spine (vertebrae), that sends messages from the brain to other parts of the body.
-Spinal cord compression occurs when there is pressure on an area of the spinal cord.
-This is most often caused by cancer cells that have spread to the bones around the spinal cord (vertebrae), but can also be caused by a tumor in the area of the spinal cord.
+Spinal cord compression happens when there is pressure on an area of the spinal cord.
+This can be caused by cancer cells that have spread to the vertebrae, or by a tumor near the spinal cord.

-Spinal cord compression is considered an "oncologic emergency,” which is an acute health problem caused by the cancer itself or its treatment.
-Oncologic emergencies require immediate treatment.
+Spinal cord compression is an oncologic emergency, which is a serious health problem caused by the cancer itself or its treatment.
+Oncologic emergencies need to be treated right away.

-When cancer cells spread to the vertebrae, they cause damage to these bones.
-As this new area of cancer grows, it can cause swelling in the area or cause the vertebrae to collapse, putting pressure on the spinal cord.
-This pressure can interrupt blood flow and cause damage to the nerves.
+When cancer cells spread to the vertebrae, these bones are damaged.
+As the cancer grows, it can cause swelling or cause the vertebrae to collapse (cave in), putting pressure on the spinal cord.
+This pressure can block blood flow and damage the nerves.

-Certain cancers are more likely to spread to bone than others.
-The cancers that most commonly spread to the bone are prostate, breast, lung, thyroid, multiple myeloma and kidney.
+Some cancers are more likely to spread to the bone than others.
+The cancers that most often spread to the bone are prostate, breast, lung, thyroid, multiple myeloma, and kidney.

-A spinal cord compression is an emergency that must be treated quickly.
-Common signs of spinal cord compression to report to your healthcare provider right away include:
+Common signs of spinal cord compression to report to your healthcare provider right away are:

 - Any new or worsening back pain.
-This pain can be in multiple areas and can radiate to areas away from the spinal cord.
+This pain can be in many areas and can radiate (spread) to areas away from the spinal cord.
 Lying down can often make the pain worse.

 - Weakness or a feeling of your legs being "heavy.”

-- Loss of bowel or bladder control – this can be incontinence or an inability to urinate or have a bowel movement.
+- Loss of bowel or bladder control – this can be incontinence or not being able to urinate or have a bowel movement.

-If your healthcare provider suspects a spinal cord compression, they will do a physical and neurological exam to evaluate the symptoms.
-They may order imaging tests such as a CT scan or MRI to confirm the diagnosis, determine exactly where the tumor is located, and the extent of the compression.
+If you are having any signs of cord compression, call your provider right away.
+If there is a concern for spinal cord compression, they will do a physical and neurological exam.
+They may also order imaging tests such as a CT scan or MRI.